 Now, you might be wondering why I had used prices from 3 different online sources in the comparisons.
 What I want to show you here is that the online diamond prices are ALL cheaper than those found in the local brick and mortar stores.
 Even the Singaporean “wholesaler” with an inventory of “inferior” graded stones costs more!

 By now, it should be obvious which direction my search for a proposal ring would head to.
-I decided to buy my engagement ring online as it offers better value for my money.
-That said, I have to be honest with you at this point in time.
-Despite being a savvy Internet user, I would be lying if I told you that I didn’t have any reservations about making such a huge purchase online.
+Being a savvy Internet user, I decided to buy my engagement ring online as it offers better value for my money.
+With that said, I would be lying if I told you that I didn’t have any reservations at all about making such a huge purchase online.

 Continue reading to find out more about my inner thoughts of venturing online…